 (in: Mark Duffett: Popular Music Fandom: Identities, Roles and Practices, 2014)

---> DYING to read the full essay, as it was quoted a lot by Linden&Linden (see above) and sounds so, so smart and very accessible
+--> still hoping to get to read the full essay, as it was quoted a lot by Linden&Linden (see above) and is written in a very fun and accessible way

 Hyperreality and Global Culture, 1998